kyprifog/sync/README.md

 ![Screenshot](https://github.com/kyprifog/sync/blob/master/images/screenshot.png)

 This is a github sync tool.
-Currently only works with current working branch.
+Currently only works with master branch.
+Its intended to keep your master branch in sync so you don't forget to pull.

 This displays to you whether the branch is out of date or not.
 Red == Remote has changes which you do not have locally.
 Yellow == Local changes not pushed up to remote.
 Pressing the button will then sync it (pull down prioritizing `theirs`).
 Typically for a master branch you are not making changes directly so this is ideal.